 How do I create Spelling Lists?

-Education Perfect's Spelling Lists test students' spelling by speaking a word in a contextual sentence and asking them to type in the correct spelling.
+Education Perfect's spelling lists test students' spelling by saying a word in context and requiring them to answer with the correct spelling of that word.

 Spelling lists are available for all non-language subject areas, such as English, Science and Maths.

-The Education Perfect Content Team has already developed a number of spelling lists for you to use, but you can also make your own for automatic, self-marking weekly spelling tests to complete in-class or at home.
+The Education Perfect Content Team has already developed a number of spelling lists for you to use, but you can also make your own for automatic, self-marking spelling tests to complete in-class or at home.
 They are also valuable as a resource for other subject areas to improve students' spelling of domain-specific vocabulary, for example Science terminology.

 Ensure your Content Library is in Edit mode, and switch the displayed subject to any non-language subject.

-Open the folder you would like to add the spelling list to, then click + Create a new... and choose Spelling List.
-You can also right-click on the center panel and choose Spelling List from the menu.
+Open the folder you would like to add the spelling list to, click Create an Activity and choose Spelling List.
+You can also right-click on the centre panel and choose Spelling List from the menu.